Everest Base Camp Trek

 • Swelling of the hands and face

-All our group leaders have extensive first aid training and we urge you to communicate with the group leader at all times should you believe you have any symptoms in order for us to effectively monitor you.
+All our group leaders have extensive first-aid training and we urge you to communicate with the group leader at all times should you believe you have any symptoms for us to effectively monitor you.
 Some tips to consider include taking your time, trekking at a slow and steady pace, and staying hydrated are important in reducing the effects of altitude sickness.
-Our trek leaders continually monitor travellers and ensure everyone is drinking plenty of fluids – continually replenishing drink bottles with clean drinking water, providing morning and afternoon tea, and offering juice for some electrolyte kicks.
+Our trek leaders continually monitor travelers and ensure everyone is drinking plenty of fluids – continually replenishing drink bottles with clean drinking water, providing morning and afternoon tea, and offering juice for some electrolyte kicks.

-You’ll want to make sure you have a good night’s sleep when on trek and our guides make sure you’re put up at reasonably good cosy teahouses, unless you’re on a camping trek.
-At the teahouse lodges, you’ll have western-style sit-down toilets or squat style local toilets; this depends on the teahouse lodge we book into.
+You’ll want to make sure you have a good night’s sleep when on trek and our guides make sure you’re put up at reasonably good cozy teahouses, unless you’re on a camping trek.
+At the teahouse lodges, you’ll have western-style sit-down toilets or squat-style local toilets; this depends on the teahouse lodge we book into.
 Hand basins are available in most teahouses and a windowed dining room with eco-friendly heating.
-The nights in our hand-picked eco lodges align with our responsible tourism practices.
+The nights in our hand-picked eco-lodges align with our responsible tourism practices.
 Some of the lodges use a mix of cow/yak dung/solar and generators for power.

 The lodges we select have strict hygiene standards using almost all fresh ingredients locally grown.
 There’s always plenty to eat and you can help yourself to seconds or even thirds!
 Every day is different but here is a sample of one day’s menu on the trail.

-Breakfast: Tea served in the dining hall, coffee or hot chocolate, porridge or a grain cereal, toast with spreads, eggs (fried, omelette or boiled) and tomatoes, boiled water.
+• Breakfast: Tea served in the dining hall, coffee or hot chocolate, porridge or a grain cereal, toast with spreads, eggs (fried, omelet or boiled) and tomatoes, and boiled water

-The trekking season for Everest Base Camp runs from mid-September to May.
+The best time for Everest Base Camp trek runs from mid-September to May.
 October is traditionally the most popular time for this trek, when the views are great, and temperatures are not too extreme.
-But we also get many travellers enjoying the colder winter season (Dec/Jan) when numbers on the trail are lower and skies are clearer for those special photo shoots you would like to post on Instagram or in the favorite corners of home.
+But we also get many travelers enjoying the colder winter season (Dec/Jan) when numbers on the trail are lower and skies are clearer for those special photo shoots you would like to post on Instagram or in the favorite corners of your home.

 As you head towards March and April, the temperatures get warmer and you’ll be in the thick of the activity at base camp as the big expeditions get ready to summit.
-While some days can be a little hazier (in the lead up to the monsoon period) with cloud build up often in the afternoon, but most times the peaks are clear in the morning.
+While some days can be a little hazier (in the lead-up to the monsoon period) with cloud build-up often in the afternoon, most times the peaks are clear in the morning.

 Nepal has something on offer every month of the trekking season.
-As a matter of fact, trekking can be done throughout the year in Nepal due to its rain shadow zones; so it can be difficult to choose when to go.
+Trekking can be done throughout the year in Nepal due to its rain shadow zones; so it can be difficult to choose when to go.
 You can read our in-depth post on the pros and cons of trekking for each season.

 Our Everest Base Camp trek does not stay overnight at base camp.

-To sleep at base camp requires special permits which are very expensive.
+To sleep at base camp requires special Everest Base Camp trek permits which are very expensive.
 Instead, you stay at Gorak Shep where you walk into base camp for a day trip.

 Some campsites and lodges have hot showers at some facilities in the Everest region, which are powered by hydro or solar panels.
-These locations are: Ghat, Namche, Deboche, Dingboche, Lobuche, Dole, Machhermo and Gokyo.
-A small cost of between 300?650 Nepali rupees is payable to utilise this service, subject to availability.
-Most of Unique Adventure International trips in the Everest region visit one or more of these locations.
-For male trekkers it’s always easy to shower anywhere on the trails with the many streams and waterfalls we cross on our way to Kalapathar and back.
+These locations are Ghat, Namche, Deboche, Dingboche, Lobuche, Dole, Machhermo, and Gokyo.
+A small cost of between 300 to 650 Nepali rupees is payable to utilize this service, subject to availability.
+Most Unique Adventure International trips in the Everest region visit one or more of these locations.
+For male trekkers, it’s always easy to shower anywhere on the trails with the many streams and waterfalls we cross on our way to Kalapathar and back.

 • Ghat